-I start off with a heartfelt Thank you to those of you who reading this blog and to those who have had the courage to step forward and message me about the adoption related posts.
+I start off with a heartfelt thank you to those of you reading this blog and to those who have had the courage to step forward and message me about the adoption-related posts.
 You have taken the time and energy to step out of your comfort in touching base with me and sharing your stories.
-I started Adoption related postings; with the hopes that you may find even a small part of yourself here.
+I started adoption related postings; with the hopes that you may find even a small part of yourself here.
 I am touched to know as well that there are others out there who have connected with the post(s) that are not part of the adoption triad.
 Thank you again to all!